-You will be greeted by many hawkers and touts at most of these monuments, palaces/ temples, temples and mosques who might make your trip less fascinating.
-The two main sites in Agra are the Agra Fort and Taj Mahal and are incomparable to any other nearby attraction.
+You will be greeted by many hawkers and touts at most of these monuments, palaces/ temples, temples, and mosques who might make your trip less fascinating.
+The two main sites in Agra are the Agra Fort and the Taj Mahal and are incomparable to any other nearby attraction.
 There are official guides who will take you to these attractions and at a small fee; you will enjoy the company of a knowledgeable English guide.

-You will be fascinated by Taj Mahal and the moment you set your eyes on this immense mausoleum, you will realize why it is a great wonder of the world.
+You will be fascinated by the Taj Mahal and the moment you set your eyes on this immense mausoleum, you will realize why it is a great wonder of the world.
 Emperor Shah Jahan built the mausoleum for his most favorite wife and the building is characterized by white marble.

 Taj Mahal in Indian means the Crown Palace and it is one of the most architecturally beautiful and well-preserved tombs in the whole world.
 It is a masterpiece that shows the Indian Muslim architecture in its true colors.
 Viewing sessions of the Taj Mahal are provided during the day and night apart from Fridays as it is a Muslim Sabbath.
 The interior of the Taj Mahal is very dark and you will find it very useful to carry along a flashlight with you.
 Good light will also enable you to appreciate the gem found inside fully.
 There are no lights at the Taj Mahal so you can’t expect the best experience at night and cameras don’t even give the best shot.